fp-in-bo/AndroidApp/README.md

 This task is also run in Continuous Integration when a tag is pushed

+## How to apply for beta testing

+Just open a PR, updating the content of data/testers.txt

 ### Firebase Config
 This app is using Firebase, hence to build it a _google-services.json_ is needed.